July 9, 2025, 10:45 am | Read time: 11 minutes

 Nevertheless, Marko’s solo lead backfired after about ten minutes.
 One of the young Danish women said she felt dizzy and her knee was injured.
 You might shake your head at such a naive approach, but in the age of Instagram, many seem to have lost their sense of reality for the feasibility of real adventures.
 It turned out that, except for Marko and me, none of the participants had ever been on any mountain before.
 Here’s a fact I learned from locals, thankfully after everyone survived the summit attempt relatively unscathed: Maglić is apparently an eight on a difficulty scale of ten.

 So, we only went in one direction: steeply uphill.
 Light forest soon gave way to incredible meadows covered with carpets of flowers, where gentian, buttercup, globeflower, wild thyme, and countless other species bloomed.
 My heart was already pounding, even though I was the last man and unofficial second guide, supposedly in the most leisurely position in the group.
 I didn’t set the pace; the people in front of me did.
-And at this point, guide Marko was already concerned after half an hour.
-Soon after, two injured Danish women decided to turn back to give the others a chance at the summit.
-And at this point, a second guide should have been there to accompany them to our campsite.
+And at this pace, guide Marko was already concerned after half an hour.
+Soon after, two now-injured Danish women decided to turn back to give the others a chance at the summit.
+And at this point, a second guide should have been there to accompany them to our overnight camp.
 Instead, they set off alone, naturally very insecure, on the way back.

 One Wrong Step Would Be Fatal

 The higher we climbed, the more incredible the views of the Sutjeska National Park, now far below us in the valley, became.
 Forests and peaks looked like a model landscape.
 Such a stark contrast to everyday reality that neither mind nor heart could fully grasp what was happening.
 Yet, we had to stay alert at all times, as just a footstep behind us were several hundred meters of steep cliffs we had painstakingly climbed.
-And the most nerve-wracking part of the path was still ahead of us.
+And the most nerve-wracking part of the path was still ahead.

 What followed was a section I mentally dubbed the Hillary Step, in reference to the most challenging ascent on Mount Everest.
 We had to climb up partly vertical sections using only a steel cable anchored in the mountain, without carabiners.
 One wrong step, and this is no exaggeration, would mean certain death.
 The fact that I didn’t feel fear was probably because I was already mentally composing the angriest complaint emails to the adventure agency that brought us to the Sutjeska National Park.
 And because I was much more concerned about the female group members, whom I had to constantly secure.